Gig Harbor Lacrosse Association (GHLA)

 - Alternatively, if a player already has a serviceable white helmet.
 We prefer that the face mask and chin strap are white.

 - Gloves: There is an official team glove, and all players are expected to wear this glove.
 It is a custom Maverick M4 glove.
-The price in 2020 is about $125.
+The price in 2020 was $110.
 Gloves will be purchased through our vendor's online store.
 (Players are welcome to wear any glove during practices.)